-(2) Long-term liabilities.
+Reconciling items include long-term liabilities.
 Long-term liabilities applicable to OahuMPO's governmental activities are not due and payable in the current period and accordingly are not reported as fund liabilities.
 All liabilities (both current and long-term) are reported in the statement of net position.
-Long-term liabilities, which comprised of compensated absences payable, was \$27,473 at June 30, 2018.
+Long-term liabilities, which comprised of accrued compensated absences, was \$44,723 at June 30, 2019.